kj2res/data-sync-demo/README.md

 ```
 Then server runs on http://localhost:3001

+## Endpoints

+I added the postman collections in the root folder called `data_sync_endpoints.postman_collection.json` or you can also use this public link https://www.getpostman.com/collections/a3a2cdf02612b7628fc9

 ## How does it work

 When I check the tech challenge about data synchronization, first thing comes into my mind is using `events`.
 Using `events` make this synchronization possible.
 These `events` are registered as soon as the server is up and running.
 If source A is updated, an event will be raised using the `emit()` function.
 Same thing happens to source B. We raised the `events` on `Create` and `Update` endpoints because that's where the changes happens.